janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 # What we had before

-- 3 QA environments
+- 3 QA environments on 3 VMs
 - 3 cloned Bamboo plans for deployment
 - 3 configuration files for each project with fixed host-urls (qa1, qa2, qa3)
-- Docker-compose with 68 running containers on each host machine
+- Docker-compose with 68 running containers on each host machine (In the meantime we have 74)
 - HAProxy for routing (no loadbalancing)
 - Very difficult to add more QA environments (new VM, build-plan etc.)
 - Hard to investigate when a feature was not deployed correctly
-- Docker images tagged with **verbu-12345_latest**

 ---